Fuels / Thermochemistry

 If you know two of the energy changes for the above reactions then you can calculate the third.

-The standard enthalpy of formation is the enthalpy change that takes place when 1 mole of a compound is formed from its constituent elements in their standard states under standard conditions.
+The heat of formation is the energy change that takes place when 1 mole of a compound is formed from its constituent elements in their standard states under standard conditions.

-The standard enthalpy of formation of an element in its standard state is zero.
+The heat of formation of an element in its standard state is zero.

-The standard enthalpy of combustion is the enthalpy change that takes place when 1 mole of a substance reacts completely with oxygen under standard conditions, all reactants and products being in their standard states.
+The heat of combustion is the energy change that takes place when 1 mole of a substance reacts completely with oxygen under standard conditions, all reactants and products being in their standard states.

 © Copyright rmcstudy